The Short Version

-Over 31,704 founders, investors, business owners, and executives subscribe to my Interesting Times newsletter on how to make better decisions in a complex world.
+Over 27,000 founders, investors, executives and my mom subscribe to my monthly Interesting Times newsletter that curates links to some of the best things I’ve read on tech, finance and how to make better decisions in a complex world.

 If you’re interested in joining them, you can sign up here or browse my most popular essays to learn more.